No longer accepting Spring 2017 applications. Any application sent will be saved for Fall 2017.

 Science, Math, and Related Topics (SMART) Tutoring

-Supplemental Instruction Classes in Math, Science, Economics, etc.
+Supplemental Instruction Classes in Math, Chemistry, Economics, Political Science etc.

-SI or Supplemental Instruction classes (University 60) are peer-facilitated group study sessions designed to help students master difficult subject matter in classes with traditionally low pass rates.
-Students enroll to receive one unit credit or can attend as necessary.
+SI or Supplemental Instruction is a nationally recognized program.
+SI classes (University 60) are peer-facilitated group study sessions designed to help students master difficult subject matter in classes with traditionally low pass rates.
+Students enroll to receive one unit credit.

 Supplemental Instruction in FRESHMAN WRITING